ajfisch/calibrated-selective-classification/README.md

   --train_dataset <path to saved InputDataset>
 ```

-This will save the calibration, validation, and each testing file as a new `InputDataset` (or `BatchedInputDataset`), with the `input_features` field replaced with the derived meta features. *(See section 4.5 of the paper for a description of the chosen meta features.)*
+This will save the calibration, validation, and each testing file as a new `InputDataset` (or `BatchedInputDataset`), with the `input_features` field replaced with the derived meta features.

+> **Note** See section 4.5 of the paper for a description of the chosen meta features.

 ## Training a selective model